-You can now, optionally, copy the data from your local Lansweeper installation to the cloud.
+You can now, optionally, copy the data from your local Lansweeper installation to Cloud.
 If you have multiple local Lansweeper installations, you can copy the data from all of these installations to your account within our cloud-hosted platform.
-So instead of having a local interface where you can view just one Lansweeper installation, the cloud interface gives you a centralized view of all Lansweeper installations that you linked with the cloud.
-Copying and sending your local Lansweeper data to the cloud is a process that we call a push, sync, cloud push, or cloud sync.
+So instead of having a local interface where you can view just one Lansweeper installation, the cloud interface gives you a centralized view of all Lansweeper installations that you linked with Cloud.
+Copying and sending your local Lansweeper data to Cloud is a process that we call a push, sync, cloud push, or cloud sync.

 What are the key features of Cloud?

 Cloud allows you to access your information wherever you are.
 When your IT staff works from home or on a remote site, they'll no longer need to set up a VPN connection to access your data.
 Data from multiple Lansweeper installations can be aggregated in Cloud as well.
 You can group your installations using sites.

 The Lansweeper user interface has gone through a complete redesign, combining years of feedback and the latest best practices to provide a modern and intuitive console.

 The new permission system provides a much-requested feature for more granular access control.
 Separate read-only and edit permissions are offered for many of a site's features.